 The main PIX4Dmatic inputs are images and ground control points (GCPs).
-Once processed, it is possible to export dense point clouds, DSM, and orthomosaic.
-It is also possible to import processed PIX4Dmatic projects into PIX4Dsurvey to vectorize the project.
+Once processed, it is possible to export dense point clouds, 3D Textured Mesh, DSM, and orthomosaic.
+It is also possible to import processed PIX4Dmatic projects into PIX4Dsurvey to:

 The full list of input files is available here: Inputs.

 The full list of output files is available here: Outputs.